Saggex/UnityProject-Short/README.md

 2. Populate scenes with interactable objects and ghosts, assigning the appropriate scripts.
 3. Create `Item` assets for Lamp, Spatula, Shoes, Insecticide, Stool, Toilet Brush, Garden Key, Jacket, Cough Medicine, Bucket, and Shovel.
 4. Run **Tools > Build Prefabs** to generate prefabs for the core systems.
+5. Set up UI canvases using `MainMenu`, `PauseMenu`, and `SettingsMenu` to enable saving/loading and audio options.

 These scripts form a basic framework for the prototype—extend them further to complete the game.